Intracytoplasmic Sperm Injection (ICSI) in IVF: How the ICSI Procedure Works, Who It Helps, and What to Expect

 • Live birth rate

-ICSI often achieves high fertilization rates, but higher fertilization does not automatically mean higher live birth rates in all patient groups.
+ICSI often achieves high fertilization rates.
+While higher fertilization does not automatically translate into higher live birth rates in all patient populations, evidence shows that ICSI does not reduce pregnancy or live birth outcomes compared with conventional IVF insemination.

 Does ICSI guarantee fertilization?